 Do you want to visit a national park but don’t like crowds?
 Even in today’s environment, America’s national parks can be more crowded than you’d like.
 Instead, why not visit one of the least visited segments of the National Park System?
-In fact, did you know that some remote U.S. national parks are reached only by boat or airplane?
+Did you know that some remote U.S. national parks are reached only by boat or airplane?

 Channel Islands National Park